 This refers to the practical and quantifiable knowledge you need to do your job.
 Often, these are acquired through formal study and qualifications, although it is possible to learn them yourself.
 Some of the most relevant ones include:

 - Structured Query Language (SQL).
 SQL is a type of programming language that’s designed specifically for managing data and databases.
 It’s a valuable skill for just about any role related to data.

 - Python and other programming languages.
 Other programming languages are often required, particularly for data science and analytical roles.
-Python is always a good place to start, and Java and C/C++ are also helpful.
+Python is always a good start, and Java and C/C++ are also helpful.

 - AI and machine learning.
 Predictive analytics is a hot topic in the world of data right now.
-Artificial intelligence and machine learning skills, particularly concerning big data technologies, are highly sought-after.
+Artificial intelligence and machine learning skills, massive data technologies, are highly sought-after.

-These are the interpersonal and transferable skills that make you a good team member.
+These interpersonal and transferable skills make you a good team member.
 They’re often less defined than hard skills, but employers look for those with solid and soft skills.
 For data jobs, some essential ones include:

 - Critical thinking.
 As we’ve seen, data jobs tend to be highly analytical.
 By working on your necessary thinking skills, you’ll be able to analyze your data and ask the appropriate questions objectively.

 - Problem-solving.
 Many data roles focus on helping organizations identify and solve problems.
 Sometimes, knowing the right problem to solve is half the battle.
-It’s also a skill that can benefit you in both your personal and professional life.
+It’s also a skill that can benefit your personal and professional life.